Pet Trusts

 Virginia Pet Trusts Attorney

 A pet trust is a unique type of trust specifically created to handle the care of your pets.
-We know that pets are part of the family and that you want peace of mind when it comes to their livelihood.
+We know that pets are part of the family and that you want peace of mind regarding their livelihood.

-A pet trust will help you control who cares for your pets after your death and what portion of your estate will be used for their benefit.
+A pet trust will help you control who cares for your pets after your death and allocate a portion of your estate for their benefit.

 Child Inheritance